Microsoft/azure-docs.pt-pt/articles/notification-hubs/notification-hubs-ios-apple-push-notification-apns-get-started.md

 > * Enviar notificações push de teste
 > * Verificar que a aplicação recebe notificações

-O código completo deste tutorial pode ser encontrado [no GitHub](https://github.com/Azure/azure-notificationhubs-ios/tree/master/Samples).
+The complete code for this tutorial can be found [on GitHub](https://github.com/Azure/azure-notificationhubs-ios/tree/master/Samples).

 ## <a name="prerequisites"></a>Pré-requisitos

 Para concluir este tutorial, precisa dos seguintes pré-requisitos:

 * Uma conta ativa do Azure.
-Se você não tiver uma conta, poderá [criar uma conta gratuita do Azure](https://azure.microsoft.com/free).
+If you don't have an account, you can [create a free Azure account](https://azure.microsoft.com/free).
 * [Framework de Mensagens do Windows Azure]
 * Versão mais recente do [Xcode].
-* Um dispositivo compatível com iOS versão 10 (ou posterior)
+* An iOS version 10 (or later)-capable device
 * Associação ao [Programa de Programador da Apple](https://developer.apple.com/programs/)

   > [!NOTE]